Dr. Kinkel meets with a patient during a regular medical checkup.

 Rituximab reduces a specific type of lymphocyte called a CD20 B-cell that contributes to the damage of the myelin sheath.
 Alemtuzumab depletes all lymphocytes and tends to produce greater immune suppression.

-Chemotherapy: Intended for especially severe forms of relapsing-remitting and secondary-progressive MS, chemotherapy drugs such as cyclophoshamide work by suppressing the immune system and reducing the amount of immune cells causing inflammation.
+Chemotherapy: Intended for especially severe forms of relapsing-remitting and secondary-progressive MS, chemotherapy drugs such as cyclophoshamide work by suppressing the immune system and reducing the number of immune cells causing inflammation.

 As a chronic, progressive disease, multiple sclerosis eventually leads to increasing disability in most people.
 Currently, no known therapies have shown benefit for people who have progressive MS with no evidence of ongoing inflammatory activity.